david-luison-starkey/bash-annotations/README.md

 * Annotations with a POST trigger condition will not be invoked if the annotated type is called at the very end of the script (as the POST listeners require some other command being invoked to detect the prior invocation of the target type).

 * Special variables must not exist on the same line as any other variable or command substitution etc. (as conditional logic applies to escaping the '$' symbol, where special variables are escaped differently).
 Backslashes can be used to split statements up over multiple lines to allow `bash-annotations` interfaces to parse lines correctly.
+This applies to both @inject and @interface.

 ```bash
 @interface FUNCTION POST